 Biodynamical Systems describe the motion and dynamics of systems that are either found in, or based on natural/biological systems.
 For example, we may simply enquire: how do fish move?
 Or, we may ask: how can we construct a simple robotic fish?
 And thence: what are the essential elements of being a fish?
 Which might we copy?
 Which might we improve upon?
 The answers (and questions themselves) bring together talents from many sources.

-Henryk Flashner, Yan Jin, Eva Kanso, Tony Maxworthy, Paul Newton, Geoff Spedding, Firdaus Udwadia
+Henryk Flashner, Yan Jin, Eva Kanso, Mitul Luhar, Niema Pahlevan, Paul Newton, Satwindar Sadhal, Geoff Spedding, Firdaus Udwadia

 Strengths in AME@SC

 We have a very strong blend of analysis (Kanso, Newton), experiment (Maxworthy, Spedding) and multi-level systems thinking (Jin, Udwadia).
 The range of scales runs from micro- to macro-scale in human transport systems alone (blood cells to wheelchairs), and involves individuals (fish, birds, people) or populations (bacteria, fish, terrorists, cancer cells).

 Biodynamical systems research in AME is lively and active on many fronts.
 Here are some in which we have demonstrated expertise and in which we aim to grow.

 Biofluiddynamics (Kanso, Luhar, Sadhal, Spedding)